guardrail-dev/guardrail/README.md

 guardrail [![Build Status](https://travis-ci.org/twilio/guardrail.svg?branch=master)](https://travis-ci.org/twilio/guardrail)
 ===

-Guardrail is a code generation tool, capable of reading from OpenAPI/Swagger specification files and generating Scala source code, primarily targeting the akka-http and http4s web frameworks, using circe for JSON encoding/decoding.
+guardrail is a code generation tool, capable of reading from OpenAPI/Swagger specification files and generating Scala source code, primarily targeting the akka-http and http4s web frameworks, using circe for JSON encoding/decoding.

 New to guardrail?
 ---